Great Meteor Seamount

 The Great Meteor Seamount, also called the Great Meteor Tablemount, is a guyot and the largest seamount in the North Atlantic with a volume of 24000 km3.
 It is one of the Seewarte Seamounts, rooted on a large terrace located south of the Azores Plateau.
 The crust underlying Great Meteor has an age of 85 million years, deduced from the magnetic anomaly 34 (An34) at this location.

 The shallow and flat summit of the Great Meteor Seamount, ranging between 150 and 300 m below sea level, suggests that it may have emerged sometime in the past 30 million years.
 It is covered by a 150 to 600 m thick layer of limestone, pyroclastic rocks and bioclastic sandstones.
 Dredged basalts from the top of the eastern and southeastern flanks of the seamount have been K–Ar dated 10.7 ± 0.5 and 16.3 ± 0.4 million years old, respectively.
 The oldest sample has been 40Ar/39Ar dated at 17 ± 0.3 million years old.

 Two small seamounts exist just southwest of Great Meteor and are encircled by the −3800 m bathymetric line.
 These are the Closs Seamount, roughly oriented NNE-SSW, with its peak at 1400 m depth and covering an area of approximately 390 km2, and the Little Meteor Seamount, located NNE of Closs, with over 960 km2 and a flat top 400 m below sea level.

-The German research vessel Meteor discovered the tablemount between 1925 and 1927.
+The German research vessel Meteor discovered the tablemount in 1938.
 It was given the name Great Meteor Bank, a designation still used in the official GEBCO gazetteer.